erens-basement/Studio-Trigger-Streams/README.md

 * Q: Do the staff ever ask you to translate for leisure?
 All the time, for movies they would take him to Star Wars and Solo to as him.
 * For an internship with Trigger, you need to get a Japanese Visa yourself, be able to speak, write in Japanese, baseline requirements.
 (01:51:00)
 * T: Hot take: Gaming journalists are all fake news, it's exactly the same with anitubers.
 Nevermind, I take it back.
 I would like to apologize.
 If you're really curious about a question, ask the folks who make it, not "experts" on the subject.
 (02:12:42)
+* Q: Favorite BNA character?
+T: I really like Jackie, she's like the ugly raccoon bear.
+I don't like Nazuna or Michiru.
+Nazuna and Michiru's personality is icky, I don't like it.
+(02:23:15)
+* T: When I praise this figure [his bunnysuit Ryuuko figure], I really mean it.
+This figure is super good quality, like 200 bucks, but it's worth the 200 bucks.
+(02:29:00)
+* T: Most I've gotten in trouble for was disclosing the cost for an anime episode in the past.
+The exec folks were super mad.
+(02:38:34)
+* T: I'm the studio's PR.
+They call me Tatsun, I don't know why they call me that.
+My real name is Tatsuru.
+It started when a certain celebrity said Tattun's name was boring and she would call him Tatsun from that point.
+Then it stuck.
+(02:48:00)
+* T: I am treated as the clown and joke of the studio.
+Oh that dude's doing some random crap that isn't gonna go well, wasting everyone's time.
+(02:52:00)